eric-mahoney/Social-Media-Comment-Section/README.md

 # User Comment Section

+Creator: Eric Mahoney
+Date: November 2018
-The site features a main, static posting that users can comment to using an HTML form.
+About: The site features a main, static posting that users can comment to using an HTML form.
 The HTML form then submits to a PHP file which links to a MySQL database and stores the information.
 Afterwards, users can view all posted comments using PHP to display the user comments from the database.

-Built: November 2018

 ## Built With:
 **PHP** - used to connect the front-end to the database and display comments using advanced escaping techniques.